 - A friend of Mrs. fit2fire left her husband of 20 years for a younger (and significantly hotter) guy.
 How did that impact me?
 I love Mrs. fit2fire a lot, and she loves me.
 But something deep down made me ask myself “Am I really the best version of myself for her?
-Does she deserve more than a fat, middle aged, podgy couch potato?”
-This thought eventually turned to a positive mantra.
+Does she deserve more than a fat, middle-aged, podgy couch potato?”
+This thought eventually turned into a positive mantra.

 - I bought a Triathlon magazine to send to a friend in the UK for his birthday.
 But because I am an incredibly funny guy, I decided to substitute a picture of my head onto one of the fit triathletes bodies inside the magazine.
 So when he flicked through he would find a picture of me–hilarious!
 I can still remember the photo, I now know it was Tim Don a famous English triathlete.
 My head on a fit, toned but not too muscly, slightly hairy body looked pretty good.
 I decided to read the magazine.